-CMD Ping, one of the most used commands by IT professionals to test the network.
-With the ping command, we can send a small data packet to a computer, server, or another network device to check the connectivity.
+The ping command is one of the most used commands by IT professionals to test the network connection.
+With the ping cmd, we can send a small data packet to a computer, server, or another network device to check the connectivity.

 This ping cmd not only tells us if we can reach the device over the network but also how long it took and if packets were lost or not.
 This information tells us something about the quality of the network connection.

 The ping cmd is a simple command to use, in this article I will give you some tips to get more out of it.

 - Finding network issues with the Ping Cmd

 How to use the Ping Command

 With the ping cmd, we can quickly check if a computer is able to access the internet.
 In the steps below we are going to send a ping test command to the servers of Google.

 You can run the ping cmd from every terminal, like Command Prompt, PowerShell.